 A visit to PachaMama is a rich experience to digest.
-In order to facilitate this, we request a minimum stay of 10 nights, to help you get oriented and experience the essence of the village.
+A minimum stay of seven nights is required in order to help you get oriented and experience the essence of the village.
 Shorter stays are possible if participating in a workshop, as this will also help to integrate into the spirit of PachaMama.

 To be certain of your Visa status, contact the Costa Rican Consulate or Embassy in your home country.
 Visitors from most European countries, Israel, Canada and the USA can stay 90 days without applying for a visa.

 Every Work Exchanger staying in PachaMama is required to have a valid, up-to- date health insurance policy.
 Contact your insurance provider, air carrier or credit card company to see if you have coverage.
 If not, there are several options for travel insurance including worldnomad.com.
 Please bring your policy number with you.
 Visitors who are not part of the Work Exchange program are advised to purchase health coverage but are not required to.

 It is not necessary to get Colones prior to arrival.
 PachaMama accepts U.S. currency, credit cards and debit cards for payment.
 However we do not accept travelers cheques or any other foreign currency.
 There is no ATM machine in the Village.
 (The closest one is in Nosara, 45 mins away).
 The best is to bring US Dollars in small bills, or Colones.
 There are NO additional fees for using a credit or debit card in PachaMama EXCEPT when purchasing vouchers, which are used in the shops and restaurant.
 If you use a card to purchase vouchers we do need to charge an extra 17% currency, so we suggest you bring cash for vouchers.